tytydraco/yessleep/out/I_began_to_hear_a_voice_after_I_was_in_a_car_accident_when_I_was_seven_I_used_to_believe_it_was_just_survivors_guilt_but_yesterday_I_learned_the_horrifying_truth.md

 It sounded just as frightened as I was—trembling—near to tears.

 Then, without warning, my left arm moved.
-Absent my command, or me willing it to do so, I felt it raise up off the bed and ball its hand ball into a fist.
+Absent my command, or me willing it to do so, I felt it raise up off the bed and ball its hand into a fist.

 Open and closed, open and closed—the fingers curled in and out as if trying to grasp something in the air.